The role of intrinsic distances in the relaxation of $L^\infty$-functionals

 where such that Moreover there esists a negligible set $N\subset \Omega$ such that $\f(x,\xi)\geq f(x,\xi)$ $\forall\, x\in\Om\setminus N$, $\forall\, \xi\in \R^N$.

 \end{enumerate} \end{prop}

-\bpf \begin{enumerate} \item (i) $\Longrightarrow$ (ii): it follows by Remark \ref{lsc}(2); \item (ii) $\Longrightarrow$ (iii): it follows by Theorem \ref{relax0}; \item (iii) $\Longrightarrow$ (iv): we consider the auxiliary functional $G:\wi\to [0,+\infty]$ given by Note that the $G$ is level convex if and only if $F$ is level convex.
-Thanks to the result [\cite{Pr08}, Theorem 2.4], the level convex functional $G$ can be represented through the level convex normal supremand $g$ given by and satisfying where $N\subset \Omega$ is a negligible set.
+\proof (i) $\Longrightarrow$ (ii) follows by Remark \ref{lsc}(2) while (ii) $\Longrightarrow$ (iii) follows by Theorem \ref{relax0}.
+In order to prove (iii) $\Longrightarrow$ (iv) let us consider the auxiliary functional $G:\wi\to [0,+\infty]$ given by Note that $G$ is level convex if and only if $F$ is level convex.
+Thanks to the result \cite[Theorem 2.4]{Pr08}, the level convex functional $G$ can be represented through the level convex normal supremand $g$ given by and satisfying where $N\subset \Omega$ is a negligible set.
 Hence it is sufficient to choose Eventually, (iv) $\Longrightarrow$ (i) follows by \cite[Theorem 3.4]{BJW99}.